ros2/ros2_documentation/source/Tutorials/Simulators/Setting-up-a-Robot-Simulation-Webots.rst

 .. image:: Image/Step_26.png

-You will now use the sensors of your robot to detect obstacles.
+To do so you will now use the sensors of your robot to detect obstacles.

 9 Updating package.xml and my_robot_webots.urdf
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^